gabrielemarchetti00/recipes/README.md

-# odin-recipes
+# recipes

-Basic recipes website
+Basic html recipes website

 In this project i learned how to structure an html document, the usage of heading, paragraph, links, images, ordered and unordered lists.